Decorative banner image

 Criminality vs resilience

-The reason is that the relationship between resilience and criminality is not as linear as intuition might suggest, and there are several factors determining the dynamics between criminality and resilience.
+The reason is that the relationship between resilience and criminality is not as linear as intuition might suggest, and several factors determine the dynamics between criminality and resilience.
 Indeed, there are a growing number of countries that deviate from the pattern that logic would support, as can be seen in Figure 6.1.
 But why do we observe such anomalies?
 To answer that, we need to look at the two categories in the vulnerability matrix that include countries that deviate from the linear criminality–resilience relationship.

-This includes countries that fall into the low crime–low resilience category, as well as some of the countries that fall into the high crime–high resilience category.
+They include countries that fall into the low crime–low resilience category, as well as some of the countries that fall into the high crime–high resilience category.
 The low crime–low resilience category comprises the largest number of countries, with 71.
 Given their comparatively low levels of crime, with an average score of less than 5.50, some of these countries may have very few pervasive criminal markets, or none at all.

 These factors help explain how the relationship between criminality and resilience is even less pronounced in these regions than it is globally.
 The correlations for both Oceania and Africa are not statistically significant.

-Besides the considerations outlined above, another circumstance that should be factored in when analyzing the relationship between criminality and resilience is the thematic composition of the Index, i.e. the criminal markets the Index covers.
+Besides the considerations outlined above, another circumstance that should be factored in when analyzing the relationship between criminality and resilience is the thematic composition of the Index, i.e. the criminal markets covered by the Index.
 It is arguable that the ambiguous relationship between criminality and resilience could be explained by the nature of specific criminal markets.
 Indeed, as was the case in the first iteration of the Index, the entire drugs-based category bears little correlation to overall resilience.
 The correlation between resilience on the one hand and synthetic drugs trafficking, heroin trafficking and the illicit cannabis trade is negative, but not statistically significant.
 Interestingly, however, repeating the outcome of the 2021 analysis, cocaine continues to exhibit a positive, albeit weak, relationship to overall resilience (0.19).
 This admittedly non-significant relationship between the two suggests that, as with the other three drug markets, the pervasiveness of the cocaine trade is fairly independent of how resilient a country is in general.
 The positive direction of the correlation underscores, as in the previous iteration of the Index, that wealthy and generally more highly resilient countries are slightly more likely to be impacted by this illicit trade, as they are predominantly classified as consumer markets.

 Aerial view of Muslims gathered to pray on Eid al-Adha in Cairo, Egypt.